May 30, 1971: Fire Closes Lennie’s

 Ernie Santosuosso was there, and he wrote about it in the Globe the next day.
 “Usually, in summing up a story of a death or closing of something, even of a frozen custard stand, the phrase “end of an era” is inevitably included.
 That type of signoff is much too corny for Lennie’s-on-the-Turnpike.
 Let’s just say that last night Lennie ended a long gig.”

-Sogoloff worked outside of the music business after Lennie’s closed, and although he continued to book concerts and organize fundraisers in Boston and environs for another 20 years, he never opened another club.
+Sogoloff worked outside of the music business after Lennie’s closed.
+Although he continued to book concerts and organize fundraisers in Boston and environs for another 20 years, he never opened another club.

 Buddy Rich did not record at Lennie’s, but here is the band live in 1969, with “Mercy, Mercy, Mercy.”
 The arrangement is by Phil Wilson.